crscheid/php-article-extractor/README.md

 The function `processURL` returns an array containing the title, text, and meta data associated with the request.
 If the text is `null` then this indicates a failed parsing.
 Below should be the output of the above code.

+The field `result_url` will be different if the library followed redirects.
+This field represents the final page actually retrieved after redirects.

 ```
 array(5) {
   ["parse_method"]=>